Evanidus14/Tinvaak-2-Gamepad-Setup/README.md

 - Dpad Down - Hotkey 2
 - Dpad Right - Hotkey 3
 - Dpad Up - Hotkey 4
+- B + Dpad Left - Hotkey 5
+- B + Dpad Down - Hotkey 6
+- B + Dpad Right - Hotkey 7
-- X - Quick Heal
+- B + Dpad Up - Hotkey 8
-- X (Long Hold) - Quick Magicka Potion
+- X - Sheath/Unsheath
 - A - Activate
-- B - Hold to Sprint
+- B - Hold to Sprint, Cancel, and Hotkey Modifier
 - Y - Jump
-- Left Stick Click - Ready/Sheath
+- Left Stick Click - Sneak
 - Right Stick Click - Lock On
 - Right Stick Click (Hold for 0.25 seconds and then release) - Change POV
 - Select (left side) - Wait
 - Start (right side) - System Menu
-- B + Y - Tween Menu
+- B + Select - Tween Menu
-- B + Dpad Up - Favorites Menu
-- B + Left Stick Click - Sneak
+- B + Left Stick Click - Favorites Menu

 LB Modifier Keybinds - This button must be held down for the following keybinds to work
 - LB + RB - Shout/Power
-- LB + Dpad Left - Group 1
+- LB + Dpad Left - Favorites Group 1
-- LB + Dpad Down - Group 2
+- LB + Dpad Down - Favorites Group 2
-- LB + Dpad Right - Group 3
+- LB + Dpad Right - Favorites Group 3
-- LB + Dpad Up - Group 4
+- LB + Dpad Up - Favorites Group 4
 - LB + X - Dodge Left
 - LB + A - Dodge Backwards
 - LB + B - Dodge Right
 - LB + Y - Dodge Forward
 - LB + Left Stick Click - Open Console
 - LB + Select (left side) - Immersive HUD Toggle
-- LB + Start - Forceful Tongue Skill Menu (Shout Mod)
-- LB + Start (Long Hold) - Shoulder Cam Switch
+- LB + Start - Shoulder Cam Switch

 RB Modifier Keybinds - This button must be held down for the following keybinds to work
-- RB + Right Trigger - Standing Power Attack
-- RB + Dpad Left - Group 5
+- RB + Dpad Left - Favorites Group 5
-- RB + Dpad Down - Group 6
+- RB + Dpad Down - Favorites Group 6
-- RB + Dpad Right - Group 7
+- RB + Dpad Right - Favorites Group 7
-- RB + Dpad Up - Group 8
+- RB + Dpad Up - Favorites Group 8
-- RB + X - Left Power Attack
-- RB + A - Backwards Power Attack
-- RB + B - Right Power Attack
-- RB + Y - Forward Power Attack
 - RB + Select - Quick Load
 - RB + Start - Quick Save
 - RB + Left Stick Click - Lichdom Mode Change

-Campfire Actions (Hold Select Button) - You must hold the Select Button for the following keybinds to work
-- Select + X - Create Item
+- RB + X - Create Item
-- Select + A - Instincts
+- RB + A - Instincts
-- Select + B - Harvest Wood
+- RB + B - Harvest Wood
-- Select + Y - Build Campfire
+- RB + Y - Build Campfire

 ## MCM & Control Settings

 You're nearly there!
 Now we can go in-game and do the final steps.

-NOTE: Like was mentioned in the beginning of the readme, you need to follow this guide AFTER you've already done the initial Aldrnari MCM setup.
-It does not matter if you do these while still above Helgen or if you've already started your character - Just ensure it is AFTER you've done the main guide's MCM setup first.

 ### Vanilla Control Changes and Import

-The first step here is to go into the Aldrnari install folder and then go into the "Stock Game" folder.
+The first step here is to go into the Tinvaak 2 install folder and then go into the "Game Root" folder.
 If you see a Custom_Controlmap.txt, delete it.
 Then go into your actual Skyrim Install's Data folder and delete any Custom_controlmap.txt if you see one.
 You shouldn't have one, but check just in case.

 Now, we have a controlmap.txt within a mod that needs to be loaded by Skyrim.
 For us to ensure that happens, open up MO2 and ensure that the mod "Gamepad Specific - Modified controlmap.txt" is enabled (Click the box to it's left).
 It should be under the "Generated Files" heading and down at the bottom of the mods within that heading.